Menithal/Blender-Metaverse-Addon/README.md

 # Changelog:

 ### 3.1.0
-- Added `Facerig/Animaze Bundle export` - Creates a folder structure taht is compatible with animaze/facerig
+- Added `Facerig/Animaze Bundle export` - Creates a folder structure that is compatible with animaze/facerig
 - Hifi->Vircadia rename
 - `Split Mirrorable Actions` Mirror Actions into Actions allowing creation of mirrored actions
 - Using latest Apply Modifiers version for better Blender 2.90+ compatability